artnc/personal-website/src/blog/_posts/2017-05-24-guitalele.md

 | Sousaphone      | ★★★★★ | ★           | ★★          | ★             | ★★★★         |
 | Tuba            | ★★★   | ★           | ★★          | ★             | ★★★★         |

 The guitalele does earn the most stars here, but that's a pretty crude metric.
-To elaborate, you should get a guitalele already...
+To elaborate, you should get a guitalele already because...

-## Because it's fun
+## It's fun

 Some instruments like violin are culturally very serious and competitive.
 Others like [sousaphone](/img/sousaphone.jpg) are utterly ridiculous and more about showmanship than musicianship.
 The guitalele inherits a casual, friendly attitude from its ukulele roots.